500 rum: Game play

 Cards that are laid down or laid off are kept spread out on the table in front of the player, visible to other players.
 The player ends his turn by discarding a single card from his hand to the discard pile.

 Players are usually only permitted to lay down cards when it is their turn, after drawing but before discarding.
 In a variation, players may put down melds or matching cards on other people's turns.
-The round is not over until one of the players puts down their last card, so with this variation a player can put down a meld when ever they want, until that last card is down.
+The round is not over until one of the players puts down their last card, so with this variation a player can put down a meld whenever they want, until that last card is down.

 If jokers are used in the game, they are treated as wild cards and can represent any card the player chooses even if that card is already used in another meld.

 The round is over when one player has no cards in his or her hand, either by melding or laying off all cards, or when there are no cards left in the stock pile.
 Players typically receive no bonus for finishing first.